Nephila

 Nephila is a genus of araneomorph spiders noted for the impressive webs they weave.
-Nephila consists of numerous species found in warmer regions around the world.
+Nephila consists of numerous species found in warmer regions around the world, although some species formerly included in the genus have been moved to Trichonephila.
 They are commonly called golden silk orb-weavers, golden orb-weavers, giant wood spiders, or banana spiders.

 Etymology

-The genus name Nephila is derived from Ancient Greek, meaning "fond of spinning", from the words νεῖν (nein) = to spin (related to nema νήμα "thread") + φίλος (philos) = "love".
+The genus name Nephila is derived from Ancient Greek, meaning 'fond of spinning', from the words νεῖν (nein) = to spin (related to nema νήμα "thread") + φίλος (philos) = "love".

 Description

 Nephila spiders vary from reddish to greenish yellow in color with distinctive whiteness on the cephalothorax and the beginning of the abdomen.
 Like many species of the superfamily Araneoidea, most of them have striped legs specialized for weaving (where their tips point inward, rather than outward as is the case with many wandering spiders).
 Their contrast of dark brown/black and green/yellow allows warning and repelling of potential predators to which their venom might be of little danger.